tareq1988/wp-recaptcha-integration/readme.txt

 = Known Limitations =
-- A No Captcha definitely requires client side JavaScript enabled.
-That's how it does its sophisticated bot detection magic.
-There is no fallback.
-If your visitor does not have JS enabled the captcha test will not let him through.

-- As of version 4.3 CF7 comes with its own recaptcha.
-Both are supposed to work together.
-  I you want to keep the WP ReCaptcha functionality, e.g. if you want to hide the captcha from known users, leave the integration in the CF7 settings unconfigured.

 - In **WooCommerce** the reset password form can not be protected by a captcha.
 Woocommerce does not fire any action in the lost password form, so there is no way for the plugin to hook in.